MCKanpolat/Linky/README.md

 (Forks and Pull Requests appreciated)

 * Configuration
-  * Allow customization of the JSON output formatting and `_links` property name
+  * Allow customization of the JSON output formatting
   * Allow override of the `Route` URI template in the `LinksFrom` attribute
   * Add a `QueryString` property to the `LinksFrom` attribute to allow parameters to be added to the URI
 * Tests